IntEL4CoRo/ViB-public/content/page/labs/openEASE Knowledge Service Laboratory/index.md

 allows robots to articulate insights about their actions, motivations, methodologies, outcomes, and observations, thereby facilitating a deeper understanding of robotic operations and interactions within their environments.

+In this laboratory, you have access to openEASE, a web-based interactive platform that offers knowledge services.
+Through openEASE, you can choose from various knowledge bases, each representing a robotic experiment or an episode where humans demonstrate tasks to robots.
+To start, select a knowledge base—for instance, ”ease-2020-urobosim-fetch-and-place”—and activate it.
+Then, by clicking on the ”examples” button, you can choose specific knowledge queries to run on the selected experiment’s knowledge bases, facilitating a deeper understanding and interaction with the data.
+For a detailed overview of the episodes in openEASE click [here](https://data.open-ease.org/).

 <param class="hidde-after-preview">
 {{<action_forms data="ActionButtons">}}